mindkin/hourfleet/docs/howitworks.md

 All of the links in the list above (except the 'Home' link) can be optionally configured, and hidden if not configured.
 See [You Configure](http://docs.hourfleet.com/youconfigure.html) for the technical details.

 > Note: The 'Home' link must always be defined.
+All other links are optional.

 ### Customer Support Page

 In addition to all the pages above, the Hourfleet web app offers you a ready made pre-formatted 'Support' page that displays support contact information and insurance information for your customers to use when they need assistance using the web app, or assistance when borrowing cars out on the road.

 This support page is pre-formatted with information you provide in your tenancy configuration.
 An example of the support page can be seen here.